 Fact: Only if consumers read a copy of their appraisal can they double-check its accuracy and question the result.
 Also, it makes a valuable record for future reference, containing useful and often-revealing information - including the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the vicinity.

 Assumption: An Appraisal is the same as a home inspection.

 Fact: An Appraisal does not serve the same purpose as an inspection.
 The Appraiser forms an opinion of value in the Appraisal process and resulting report.
 A home inspector determines the condition of the home and its major components and reports these findings.

 Assumption: You generally can tell what a property is worth simply by looking at the outside.

 Fact: Property value is determined by a number of factors, including location, condition, improvements, amenities, and market trends.

 At Denbow Appraising, we believe you deserve nothing short of the best service.
-Our team is dedicated to serving the property-related needs of homeowners and the community at large.
+Our team is dedicated to serving the property-related needs of homeowners, business owners, and the community at large.